This post may contain affiliate links. Please read our disclosure policy.

 RECIPE TIPS

-• If your oil is hot enough (375°F), they should only take about 15 seconds per side to fry.
+• Frying.
+If your oil is hot enough (375°F), it should only take about 15 seconds per side to fry.

 Sopapilla dessert being drizzled with honey.

-• Dough: The dough can be stored in the fridge for up to 24 hours.
-To freeze the dough: Place the dough in a freezer Ziploc and wrap that with aluminum foil.
+• Make ahead of time.
+Keep the dough in the fridge for up to 24 hours.
+To freeze, place the dough in a freezer Ziploc and wrap that with aluminum foil.
 Label and freeze for 1-2 months.
-Thaw the dough, roll and fry as directed.
+Thaw the dough, roll, and fry as directed.

-How to reheat?
-Set the oven to 300°F place Sopapillas in a single layer on a baking sheet.
-Bake until just warm, this will only take about 5 minutes.
-Be sure you do not over heat them or they will dry out and harden.
+• To reheat.
+Set the oven to 300°F. Place homemade sopapillas in a single layer on a baking sheet.
+Bake until just warm (about 5 minutes).
+Do not over heat them or they will dry out and harden.

 Close up of sopapilla recipe served on a white plate.